goosst/wesite/content/posts/homeautomation_partI.md

 * Start reading here for more background: https://ebus.github.io/adapter/index.en.html
 * I'm using the base board version 2.2, there might be better options to use directly with a raspberry pi.
 But when I ordered, it looked like the most flexible solution.
 * Adapter was ordered on the fhem forum.
 They will send you a pcb with a set of components, you have to solder yourself (or pay a bit extra): https://forum.fhem.de/index.php/topic,93190.msg857894.html#msg857894.
 If you've read the first link you will also know there are commercial options in case you don't want this.
 * Put it in a box so there is no chance on touching electrical connections etc. .
  * You could consider placing the adapter inside the heater (plenty of space), I just didn't want to put custom electronics inside ... .

 {{< figure src="/goosst/pictures/ebus_adapter.jpg" title="ebus adapter v2.2" width="250">}}

 ## Raspberry pi
-Please use a decent power supply (it causes a lot of strange problems) and 32Gb size SD card (recommended by Home Assistant).
+Please use a decent [power supply with at least 2/3A](https://www.banggood.com/DC-5V-3_0A-EU-Power-Supply-Micro-USB-Adapter-Charger-For-Raspberry-Pi-3-Model-B-p-1079928.html?p=ET150713234951201708&custlinkid=664887) (it causes a lot of strange problems) and 32Gb size SD card (recommended by Home Assistant).

 ## My setup